Ecommerce SEO in 6 Steps: The Ultimate Beginner’s Guide

 Organic Traffic – Traffic from visitors that come to your website as the result of unpaid search results (rather than paid advertising).

-Then look at the competitor’s sites—specifically their homepage, category pages, and product pages (depending on how they’re structured).
+Then look at the competitor sites—specifically their homepage, category pages, and product pages (depending on how they’re structured).

 As you find promising keywords, record them and move on to the next competitor.

-While researching your competitors, keep in mind that they likely rank for reasons other than keywords alone.
-They could have a high Domain Authority (DA) that bolsters their search engine performance, among other things—so look further unto the viability of the keywords they target before using them on your own site.
+While researching your competitors, keep in mind they likely rank for reasons other than keywords alone.
+They could have a high domain authority (DA) that bolsters their search engine performance, among other things—so look further into the viability of the keywords they target before using them on your own site.

 Domain Authority (DA) – An aggregate metric that describes a website’s relevance for a specific subject area or industry, which contributes heavily to search engine rankings.
 DA is calculated differently depending on the tool you use to measure it, so values may vary.